-Episode Summary: In flashbacks we see the story Gideon told prior brought to life and discover that his heart may not be as tainted as we imagined.
-In present day Storybrooke, Gideon asks Emma for her help but betrays her.
-Killian asks Blackbeard for help but the two end up Neverland thanks to Gideon’s trap.
+Episode Summary: In flashbacks, we see the story Gideon told prior brought to life and discover that his heart may not be as tainted as we imagined.
+In present-day Storybrooke, Gideon asks Emma for her help but betrays her.
+Killian asks Blackbeard for help but the two end up in Neverland thanks to Gideon’s trap.
 Everything’s a mess.
 Henry’s facing some weird author possession.
 Isaac is set free and the Black Fairy makes her way into Storybrooke.

 Review | Analysis: “Mother’s Little Helper” did something Once Upon A Time hasn’t done in a while and it surprised a lot of us with a twist we didn’t see coming.
 But beyond that, it allowed us to understand Gideon’s torment while learning that the Black Fairy is truly the worst parent of all.
 But above all else, “Mother’s Little Helper” reminded us of the fact that things aren’t ever black and white.
 People can surprise us with their actions.
 People can be flawed in their word choices.
 People can be wrong.
 And since we now know the final battle is coming, the only thing we can be certain of is that good will always win.

 To be frank, I’m not sure what I was expecting from this episode.
 (It most certainly wasn’t a giant spider though.)
 But it surprised me how much it resembled season one.
 And now, while the timeless magic wasn’t at the center of the episode, it’s the mystery that’s left me mesmerized.
 A kind of mystery we haven’t had in a while with the belief that this time when things change, it’ll be entirely different.
 A kind of change that was present in the show’s first season when the original curse entrapped the characters.